 Turkey pretzel sticks

 As far as Thanksgiving crafts for kids go, this one might just take the cake.
 This activity will get the kids outside as they hunt for colorful leaves.
 Encourage them to look for leaves in a fun assortment of sizes, colors, and textures.
 Once they’ve gathered their materials, give the kids glue and a large sheet of paper—and let them have at it!
 There’s no right or wrong way to create a leaf mosaic.
 Once their creations are dry, you can use them as temporary placemats on the kiddie table.
 Make the placements last a bit longer by laminating them with laminating paper.
-Just make sure you have the supplies well ahead of time, and follow this official Thanksgiving timeline to make sure you’re not scrambling at the last minute.
+Run out of supplies?
+These stores are open on Thanksgiving for last-minute buys.

 Just ask the squirrels: Autumn is the best time for forage in the yard for nuts!
 Acorns, in particular, are perfect for creating mini animals.
 If you don’t have access to nuts in the yard, no worries.
 In the fall, grocery stores are stocked with nuts of all shapes and sizes.
 Just stick with the semi-soft-shelled varieties, like chestnuts, so the kids can easily pierce the shells with toothpicks.
-If you are up to your knees in these seasonal nuts, check out 8 more things you can make with all of those acorns.
+Extend the holiday fun by gobbling up these Thanksgiving memes.

 Paper-roll Pilgrims and Indians

 This sweet little turkey is the perfect craft for your little bookworms to keep their reading spots safe and secure.
 Maggy of Red Ted Art creates her turkey book-corner bookmark entirely out of paper.
 And who knows—with a craft this cute, you just may turn non-readers into book fans.
-Another way to keep the kids busy on the big day?
-Telling them about these 16 mind-blowing facts about the Macy’s Thanksgiving Parade while you watch it on TV.
+If you’re in a DIY state of mind, check out these Thanksgiving place cards you’ll want on your table.

 Let your child show off some Thanksgiving style by helping make this adorable turkey ring.
 Use it as a finger puppet or just a fashion statement.
 Find out how to make one at I Heart Crafty Things.